Be the Difference

 Marquette is located on a ninety-acre campus in an urban setting.
 With unlimited use of public transportation, Marquette students find it easy to enjoy Milwaukee’s cultural, educational, and entertainment opportunities.
 The Lake Michigan shoreline is just two miles from campus.

 As it has expanded through the years, Marquette has absorbed several nearby buildings—a hospital, the downtown Milwaukee YMCA, and several hotels—and converted them into attractive residence halls.
 About 94 percent of students choose to live on campus or adjacent to it.
 Themed housing options include floors dedicated to engineering, nursing, leadership, and honors scholarship.

-Marquette has about 290 student organizations offering cultural, athletic, intellectual, spiritual, and social activities of many different kinds.
+Marquette has more than 300 student organizations offering cultural, athletic, intellectual, spiritual, and social activities of many different kinds.
 Through the years, Marquette has been a Division I basketball powerhouse.
 Marquette students have opportunities to attend numerous basketball games.